IdeaBridge/AapliDocumentation/pages/mydoc/multi_choice.md

 In the Basic properties of the Multi Choice component, you will find the following options:

-{% include image.html file="multi_choice2.jpg" url="https://admin.aapli.co/form-builder" alt="Multi Choice" caption="Basic Properties of Multi Choice" %}
+{% include image.html file="multi_choice2.jpg" class="docimage" url="https://admin.aapli.co/form-builder" alt="Multi Choice" caption="Basic Properties of Multi Choice" %}

 1. **Required Checkbox:** Enabling this checkbox makes the Multi Choice field a mandatory selection, ensuring that users must choose at least one option before submitting the form.
 2. **Display in Blocks Checkbox:** Enabling this checkbox arranges the options in a block-style format, displaying each option on a separate line or in a visually distinct manner, enhancing readability and user experience.